How To Market Your Air Conditioner & Plumbing Company

 If you are changing your website URL’s, you should do 301 Redirects

-Whenever a heating and cooling company talks to me about a website redesign or even making changes just for SEO, inevitably they ask if they will be able to retain the SEO value that they currently have.
+Whenever an HVAC company talks to me about a website redesign or even making changes just for SEO, inevitably they ask if they will be able to retain the rankings that they currently have.
 The answer to this question should always be a resounding, Yes.

 Your HVAC website has a history with Google.
 The search engines have gotten to know your pages and any backlinks that have been built to them.
 All of this previous history can and should be retained in any change to your website.